kstenschke/doShell/README.md

 ### Mission targets

-* Ease scripting of browser automation
+1. Ease scripting of browser automation
-* Support the same language on linux and mac os
+2. Support the same language on linux and mac os
-* Keep commands as short as possible, while as much self-explanatory as possible
+3. Keep commands as short as possible, while as much self-explanatory as possible
-* Don't reinvent the wheel: invoke and reference existing tools
+4. Don't reinvent the wheel: invoke and reference existing tools
+5. (following 4.)
+While there is no editor, linter or syntax highlightning:
+   Enable editors to identify doShell as shell script (mask doShell commands as shell script comments)

 ## Modes of Operation